Purple House response to the Coronavirus (COVID-19)

 Q. Is Purple House still providing Primary Health Care, allied health and social support services?

 A. Yes, with modifications to meet COVID-19 guidelines.
-These include, supporting our patients to use Telehealth appointments and delivering many services through outreach rather than in-house.
+These include, supporting our patients to use Telehealth appointments and delivering some services through outreach rather than in-house.

 Q. Is the Purple Truck running?